LuukOudshoorn25/HighFrequencyTrading/README.md

 Instructions:
+All code was already set to dummy mode, with less iterations to speed things up a bit
 1) Obviously, git pull the repo, the dev(elopment) and papers folders can be ignored
 2) run the main.py file in python3 from the root directory.
 For example: python3 main.py